-chisel plow [N-COUNT-U14] A chisel plow is a device attached to a tractor that goes deep into the earth to turn sol clay [N-UNCOUNT-U4] Clay is a type of sticky soil used to make pots, bricks, or tiles.
+chisel plow [N-COUNT-U14] A chisel plow is a device attached to a tractor that goes deep into the earth to turn so clay [N-UNCOUNT-U4] Clay is a type of sticky soil used to make pots, bricks, or tiles.

-cold stress [N-UNCOUNT-U11] Cold stress is when cold temperatures have a negative effect on animals or plant
+cold stress [N-UNCOUNT-U11] Cold stress is when cold temperatures have a negative effect on animals or plant combine harvester [N-COUNT-U15] A combine harvester is a farming machine that harvests crops of grain.

-- pombine harvester [N-COUNT-U15] A combine harvester is a farming machine that harvests crops of grain. - somfort zone [N-COUNT-U11] A comfort zone is the environment in which one feels comfortable. - weyor belt [N-COUNT-U15] A conveyor belt is a moving strip of material that transports objects to other areas. - [V-I or T-U9] To cool something is to decrease its temperature. - [N-COUNT-U11] A coop is a special building where chickens or other small animals live. - more is a temperature [N-COUNT-U11] A critical temperature is a temperature above or below which some important change happens. - [N-COUNT-U1] A crop is a field of plants grown for food, fuel or any other economic purpose. - pultipacker [N-COUNT-U14] A cultipacker is a farming machine that flattens soil so that seeds can be planted. - multivate [V-T-U1] To cultivate is to grow food with care. - tivator [N-COUNT-U14] A cultivator is a farm tool that breaks apart soil and weeds so that seeds can be planted. - N-COUNT-U13] A cut is meat taken from a particular area of a butchered animal. - to maturity [N-COUNT-U6] Days to maturity are the number of days it takes a seedling to become a narvestable adult plant. - in-COUNT-U5] A ditch is a long, narrow cut in the ground used to hold or move water. - esticate [V-T-U1] To domesticate is to tame an animal or adapt a plant for human use. - somancy [N-COUNT-U6] Dormancy is the state of not being active now with the possibility of being active later. - grought [N-COUNT-U5] Drought is when an area gets less rain or snow than is typical. - ught-resistant [ADJ-U5] If a plant is drought-resistant, it can survive in a drought. - TV-I or T-U9] To dry something is to remove moisture from it. - expected progeny difference (EPD) [N-COUNT-U12] An expected progeny difference is the likelihood an offspring will inherit a particular trait from its parents. - IV-T-U1] To farm is to grow plants or raise animals. - mer's market [N-COUNT-U2] A farmer's market is a market where local farmers sell produce directly to oustomers. - [N-UNCOUNT-U10] Feed is food given to animals. - Mowering [ADJ-U7] If a plant is flowering, it produces flowers. - be turned into silage. - N-COUNT-U2] A fruit is the part of an edible plant that has seeds. - mate [V-I /T-U6] To germinate is for a seed to begin to grow.
+comfort zone [N-COUNT-U11] A comfort zone is the environment in which one feels comfortable.

+conveyor belt [N-COUNT-U15] A conveyor belt is a moving strip of material that transports objects to other areas.

+cool [V-I or T-U9] To cool something is to decrease its temperature.

+[N-COUNT-U11] A coop is a special building where chickens or other small animals live.

+mportant change happens.

+[N-COUNT-U1] A crop is a field of plants grown for food, fuel or any other economic purpose.

+pultipacker [N-COUNT-U14] A cultipacker is a farming machine that flattens soil so that seeds can be planted.

+cultivate [V-T-U1] To cultivate is to grow food with care.

+multivator [N-COUNT-U14] A cultivator is a farm tool that breaks apart soil and weeds so that seeds can be planted.

+IN-COUNT-U13] A cut is meat taken from a particular area of a butchered animal.

+manual states to maturity [N-COUNT-U6] Days to maturity are the number of days it takes a seedling to become a harvestable adult plant.

+sinch [N-COUNT-U5] A ditch is a long, narrow cut in the ground used to hold or move water.

+somesticate [V-T-U1] To domesticate is to tame an animal or adapt a plant for human use.

+sormancy [N-COUNT-U6] Dormancy is the state of not being active now with the possibility of being active later.

+grought [N-COUNT-U5] Drought is when an area gets less rain or snow than is typical.

+grought-resistant [ADJ-U5] If a plant is drought-resistant, it can survive in a drought.

+my [V-I or T-U9] To dry something is to remove moisture from it.

+espected progeny difference (EPD) [N-COUNT-U12] An expected progeny difference is the likelihood an offspring will inherit a particular trait from its parents.

+[V-T-U1] To farm is to grow plants or raise animals.

+mer's market [N-COUNT-U2] A farmer's market is a market where local farmers sell produce directly to oustomers.

+STUNCOUNT-U3] Fat is an oily substance found in plants and animals.

+[med [N-UNCOUNT-U10] Feed is food given to animals.

+fowering [ADJ-U7] If a plant is flowering, it produces flowers.

+be turned into silage.

+perminate [V-I /T-U6] To germinate is for a seed to begin to grow.